Viren070/guides/docs/stremio/03_guide.md

 The first picture above shows that when you click on a movie, Stremio will display links to third party streaming services that provide the selected content.
 The addon that does this is called WatchHub.

 The second picture shows catalogues from two different addons - YouTube and Public Domain Movies.
 The YouTube addon will show popular YouTube channels and allow you to view their latest videos.
 The Public Domain Movies addon will show movies that are now in the [Public Domain](https://en.wikipedia.org/wiki/Public_domain).
-These movies are generally released in the 90s.
+Most of these movies are quite old and released in the 1900s.

 These addons are not required so it is recommended that they be removed.
 If, however, you prefer to keep them, then you may do so.